SAP-samples/teched2025-IN162/exercises/ex4/ex4_2_details.md

 <br>![](../ex4/images/ex162-42-4.png)
 <br><br>

-1. Back in the 'Copy' dialog, title the Name of the IFlow as
+1. Back in the 'Copy' dialog, title the Name of the integration flow as
  ```
    Support Case Event to Hana Vector DB for AI Grounding - IN162-0**
    ```